-- ▶ What is happening with the submitted job? - ▶ Should I wait for the job to complete or re-submit it? - ► Is the phenomenon caused by the bugs in the code or some system anomalies? - ▶ What should I do to bring the job progress back to normal?
+- ▶ Is the phenomenon caused by the bugs in the code or some system anomalies? - ▶ What should I do to bring the job progress back to normal?

 Today's CEP technology, unfortunately, does not provide any additional information that helps answer the above questions.
-The best practice is manual exploration by the Hadoop user: he can dig into the complex Hadoop logs and manually correlate the Hadoop events with the system metrics such as CPU and memory usage returned by a cluster monitoring tool like Ganglia [12].
+The best practice is manual exploration by the Hadoop user: he can dig into the complex Hadoop logs and manually correlate the Hadoop events with the system metrics such as CPU and memory usage returned by a cluster monitoring tool like Ganglia [13].
 If he is lucky to get help from the cluster administrator, he may collect additional information such as the number of jobs executed concurrently with his job and the resources consumed by those jobs.

-For our example query, the odd shape in Figure 1(b) is due to high memory usage of other programs in the Hadoop cluster.
+For our example query, it turns out that the odd shape in Figure 1(b) is due to high memory usage of other programs in the Hadoop cluster.
 However, this fact is not obvious from the visualization of the user's monitoring query, Q1.
 It requires analyzing additional data beyond what is used to compute Q1 (which used data relevant only to the user's Hadoop job, but not all the jobs in the system).
 Furthermore, the discovery of the fact requires new tools that can automatically generate explanations for the anomalies in monitoring results such that these explanations can be understood by the human and lead to corrective / preventive actions in the future.

 Supply Chain Management.
 The second use case is derived from an aerospace company with a global supply chain.
 By talking with the experts in supply chain management, we identified an initial set of issues in the company's complex production process which may lead to imperfect or faulty products.
 For instance, in the manufacturing process of a certain product the environmental features must to be strictly controlled because they affect the quality of production.
-For example, the temperature and humidity need to be controlled in a certain range, and they are recorded by the sensors deployed in the environmental features may not be controlled properly and hence the products manufactures.

-tured during that period can have quality issues.
+For example, the temperature and humidity need to be controlled in a certain range, and they are recorded by the sensors deployed in the environment.
+However, if some sensors stop working, the environmental features may not be controlled properly and hence the products manufactured during that period can have quality issues.
 When such anomalies arise, it is a huge amount of work to investigate the claims from customers given the complexity of manufacturing process and to analyze a large set of historical data to find explanations that are meaningful and actionable.